Financial Aid Policies

 There are three criteria a student must satisfy in order to be viewed as making Satisfactory Academic Progress.
 Within each criteria, the requirements needed to satisfy criteria may vary based on the student’s academic level (either Undergraduate, Second Bachelor, or Graduate).
 The criteria are as follows:

-- GPA – defined as the minimum cumulative GPA a student must earn.
+- GPA – defined as the minimum GPA a student must earn at the FAU and overall cumulative level.

-- PACE - defined as the percentage of a student’s total attempted hours the student must earn.
+- PACE - defined as the percentage of a student’s total attempted hours the student must earn at the FAU and overall cumulative level.

 - ATTEMPTED CREDIT THRESHOLD (also known as TIMEFRAME) – defined as the maximum number of credits a student may attempt in pursuit of completing their degree program.
 Students will be determined to be ineligible for aid due to violation of the maximum timeframe criteria if they (1) have an attempted credit total in their current level which exceeds their maximum timeframe or (2) are determined to be unable to meet the Satisfactory Academic Progress standards within their maximum timeframe.